New Year, New Start – and a great time to introduce a new allowance routine

 - At RoosterMoney, we encourage kids to divide their money between goals for things they want to get and a savings pot, to put something aside.

-- Getting your children to think about what they do with their allowance is an important lesson in budgeting and will help them understand that you need to cover short-term, as well as long term goals by putting some spending money aside.
+- Getting your children to think about what they do with their pocket money is an important lesson in budgeting and will help them understand that you need to cover short-term, as well as long term goals by putting some spending money aside.
 By requiring this as one of the conditions when you give them allowance, you can reinforce the habit from the outset!

 - And if your kids have subscriptions or are paying towards things in the house, with the Regulars feature you can help your child budget their allowance towards those things they’ve committed to pay for.